Ask your MP to support Canada’s first environmental racism act

 Air pollution trends in Canada’s major cities reveal another dimension of environmental racism.
 Researchers point to “distinct patterns of inequality.”
 Marginalized groups consistently experience higher cumulative air pollution burdens.
 Health risks include breathing and lung problems, heart conditions and an increased risk of stroke.
 Health Canada estimates that 14,600 premature deaths per year in Canada can be linked to air pollution.

-If passed, Bill C-230 will require Canada’s environment minister to develop a strategy to redress environmental racism and prepare regular reports to Parliament.
+If passed, Bill C-230 will require Canada’s environment minister to develop a strategy to assess, prevent and address environmental racism and to advance environmental justice.

 Ask your MP to support Bill C-230 and work to end environmental racism.